nansari-pour/gnomADextractor/README.md

 #### 3. Submit the pipeline job using the sbatch command:

 ```
-$ sbatch gnomADextractor.sh /full/path/to/VCF_file.vcf "filter1 filter2 filter3 ..."
+$ sbatch gnomADextractor.sh /full/path/to/VCF_file.vcf "filter1,filter2,filter3"
 ```
 The pipeline script takes in two arguments:

 a) full path to the VCF file

-b) The variant filter types in the FILTER column of the VCF file to be retained (spaced-delimited) e.g. "PASS germline_risk somatic"
+b) The variant filter types in the FILTER column of the VCF file to be retained (at least one and comma-delimited for more than one) e.g. "PASS" or "PASS,germline_risk,somatic"

 ## Output file format